-- 1. Demonstrate an understanding of the all types of environments impacting a business. - 2.
-Understand Economic policies so impacting a business unit and understanding all spheres of an economic environment. - 3.
+- 1. Demonstrate an understanding of the all types of environment impacting a business. - 2.
+Understand economic policies so impacting a business unit and understanding all spheres of an economic environment. - 3.
 Gain knowledge on culture and globalization while making the students learn demographic environment. - 4.
-Understand the dynamics of legal environment and impact of technology on a business.
+Explore the dynamics of legal environment and impact of technology on a business.

-Course Objectives Course Learning Outcomes (CLOs)
+Course Objectives (COs) S Course Learning Outcomes (CLOs)

 (COs) CLO 1 CLO 2 CLO 3 CLO 4

 CO 1

 CO 2

 CO 3

 CO 4